Ryan McMahon Player Props: Rockies vs. Pirates

-The Colorado Rockies and Ryan McMahon, who went 0-for-3 last time in action, battle Rich Hill and the Pittsburgh Pirates at Coors Field, Monday at 8:40 PM ET.
+The Colorado Rockies and Ryan McMahon, who went 1-for-3 last time out, take on Vince Velasquez and the Pittsburgh Pirates at Coors Field, Tuesday at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mariners.
+In his last game he had a one-hit showing (1-for-3) against the Pirates.

 Ryan McMahon Game Info & Props vs. the Pirates